-When you review this proposal, you will see the first draft of Nebraska’s Initial Proposal, Volume 1, which focuses on identifying existing funding, unserved and underserved locations, community anchor institutions, and creating a challenge process to ensure an accurate map.
+When you review the proposal (coming soon!), you will see the first draft of Nebraska’s Initial Proposal, Volume 2, which focuses on the subgrant process.
 For Nebraska to receive our $405M allocation, the State Broadband Office is required to submit an Initial Proposal to the National Telecommunications and Information Administration (NTIA).
 This outlines important technical information about how our office will use that funding to provide internet to all Nebraskans.
-The Nebraska Broadband Office will use your input to update the Initial proposal, Volume 1 prior to submission to the NTIA.
+The Nebraska Broadband Office will use your input to update the Initial proposal, Volume 2 prior to submission to the NTIA.

-Comments to Volume 1 of the BEAD Initial Proposal should be submitted through the form above or via email to NDOT.BroadbandOffice@nebraska.gov by 11:59 PM CT on Saturday, October 14, for review and consideration.
+Comments to Volume 2 of the BEAD Initial Proposal should be submitted at a public meeting, through the form above, or via email to NDOT.BroadbandOffice@nebraska.gov by 11:59 PM CT on Wednesday, December 13, for review and consideration.

 The Federal Communications Commission (FCC) put together location-based maps that determined how much funding Nebraska would receive to finish our broadband build out ($405M).
 The Nebraska Broadband Office is now creating a grant program where internet service providers can apply to receive funding to bring service to those citizens and businesses who still lack internet access.

 Volume One of the Initial Proposal primarily focuses on how we will run the ‘State Challenge Process.’
 During the State Challenge Process, internet service providers, governments, and nonprofits will review the State Broadband Map for correctness and use the process outlined in this document to file ‘challenges’ to address data that they believe is incorrect.
 Ultimately, the information that is submitted will be verified by the Nebraska Broadband Office and be used as the official list of eligible locations.
 So, if you aren’t on the list and need to be, you will have to challenge the map!